pfdubois/BridgeBidding/source/Planning.rst

 You must always check your position and vulnerability.
 If you have not previously passed ("an unpassed hand"), there are slightly different rules than if you are.
-Some rules for passed hands are sometimes labeled "BPH" (By Passed Hand). vulnerability factors in less than you think, but it is important in preemptive bidding and other competitive situations.
+Some rules for passed hands are sometimes labeled "BPH" (By Passed Hand).
+Vulnerability factors in less than you think, but it is important in preemptive bidding and other competitive situations.

+Also note whether or not your partner is an unpassed hand, passed hand, or opened or overcalled / doubled.

 .. _classification: